demisto/content/Packs/DeepInstinct/Integrations/DeepInstinct/README.md

 This integration was integrated and tested with version 2.3.1.17 of Deep Instinct

-## Configure Deep Instinct on Demisto
+## Configure Deep Instinct on Cortex XSOAR
 ---

 1. Navigate to __Settings__ > __Integrations__ > __Servers & Services__.